Bonifacez/Notez-Tauri/README.md

 ---

-A Copilot / Cursor Like AI Markdown
+A Copilot / Cursor Like AI Markdown Base On Tauri

 ---